SDXorg/pysd/docs/command_line_usage.rst

 Basic command line usage
 ------------------------

-Most of the features available in :doc:`basic usage <../basic_usage>` are also available using the command line.
+Most of the features available in :doc:`Getting started <../getting_started>` are also available using the command line.
 Running:

 .. code-block:: text